 The step with the highest RAM requirements is importing the alignments and saving them as objects of the AlignedRead class using the functionality in package ShortRead.
-Usually, objects of the AlignedGenomeIntervals class are created starting from AlignedRead objects and the AlignedRead objects can safely be discarded after this step.
-Since the data is summarised in that process, AlignedGenomeIntervals objects require about 10-100 times less memory than the original AlignedRead object6.
-We recommend that the import of the alignments and the generation of the AlignedGenomeIntervals are performed using a separate script which only needs to be called once on a machine with sufficient RAM.
+Usually, objects of the AlignedGenomeIntervals class are created starting from AlignedRead objects and the AlignedGenomeIntervals objects require about 10-100 times less memory than the original AlignedGenomeIntervals objects require about 10-100 times less memory than the original AlignedGenomeIntervals are performed that the import of the alignments and the generation of the AlignedGenomeIntervals are performed using a separate script which only needs to be called once on a machine with sufficient RAM.